davideas/FlexibleAdapter/README.md

 * Restore deleted items with [UndoHelper](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-UndoHelper); Works with Expandable and swiped items too!
 * **NEW!** Basic empty view handling with [EmptyViewHelper](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-EmptyViewHelper).
 * Async [Filter](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter) with Spannable text; Result list is animated; With optional original list; Works with sub items; **NEW!** Multi filter.
-* [High performance](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter#performance-result-when-animations-are-active) updates and filter on big list (small and medium lists with _DiffUtil_).
+* [High performance](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter#performance-result-when-animations-are-active) filter and updates on big list; **NEW!** optional _DiffUtil_ for small and medium lists.
 * [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections) with sticky behaviour fully clickable and collapsible, elevation, transparency and automatic linkage on item move!
 * [Scrollable Headers and Footers](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Scrollable-Headers-and-Footers) items that lay respectively at the top and at the bottom of the main items.
 * Easy runtime position calculation for adding/moving items in sections.